paser-group/continuous-secsoft/ssp-spr26/project/README.md

 ##### Expected Deliverables

-- Three TEXT files as output
+- Two TEXT files as output
 - Source code for the three functions
 - Test cases for the three functions.
 One test case for each of the three functions.